 Wikipedia

 Currently, the UK doesn’t have any explicit legislation against people who commit paternity fraud.
-However, anyone under the lineage of the King or covered by Treason Act 1351 is protected against paternity fraud.
+However, anyone under the lineage of the King or covered by the Treason Act 1351 is protected against paternity fraud.

 Naming someone else’s child as belonging to an individual of royal descent is a crime.
 Other acts of paternity fraud and misattributed paternity against the royal bloodline are also criminal offenses in Britain.